louisbutt338/nFoils/README.md

 Includes postprocessing and preprocessing codes for (but is not dependent on) FISPACT, OpenMC, MCNP, SPECTRA-UF

-Work is part of a PhD thesis and future manuscript - reference to be provided in future.
+Work is part of a PhD thesis - reference to be provided in future.
 IP belongs to the University of Birmingham and UKAEA, so do not share the package outside these organisations.
 Contact LJB841@bham.ac.uk for details

 to install:
 ```